ApeWithGlasses/bodycam-overlay/README.md

 # Relistic Axon Bodycam Overlay

-Hi, just clone the repo, there are a couple of functions that update the date and time and generates a random ID for the bodycam.
+Hi, there are a couple of functions that update the date and time and generates a random ID for the bodycam.
 There are some comments about it.

 Some examples above: